PPPW/List-Comparison-Tool/README.md

 # Introduction

+* Need to compare two lists?

+* Need to find duplicated and unique items in one list?

-Need to compare two lists?
-Need to compare files in two directories?
-Need to find duplicated and unique items in one list?
-Need to extract fields from a list?
-ListEZ is a graphical tool for doing these kind of jobs.
+* Need to compare files of certain type in two directories?

+* Need to extract fields from a list?

+ListEZ is a tool for doing these kind of jobs.

 # Usage

-Double click: ./bin/Debug/ListEZ.exe
+## Java version:
+Run: ./Java/ListEZ.jar
+E.g., on Mac:
+java -XstartOnFirstThread -jar ListEZ.jar

+Note:
+* need Java version 1.8.
+* If you run on Windows, need to include the correct version of SWT.jar for your system.

+## C# version:
+In Windows system, double click: ./C#/bin/Debug/ListEZ.exe

+## Screenshots:
 ![Check duplicated items](./image/checkDups.png)
 ![Compare two lists](./image/compare.png)